launchbadge/realworld-axum-sqlx/migrations/README.md

 in ascending order by their version number.

-To ensure the database schema is always reproducible, SQLx also stores the content hash of applied migrations and checks them against the current contents of the files, o you **must not** change migrations that have already been applied.
+To ensure the database schema is always reproducible, SQLx also stores the content hash of applied migrations and checks them against the current contents of the files, so you **must not** change migrations that have already been applied.